A simple, smooth carrot soup topped with parsley almond pesto.

 - 1/4 teaspoon fennel seeds (optional)

 - Heat the butter and oil in a large saucepan until butter melts; add the carrots, onion, celery, salt sugar and coriander.
 Stir the vegetables around and cook until they begin to release liquid and become softened, about 5 minutes.

-- Pour in 6 cups water and bring to a simmer.
+- Pour in 6 cups water (or vegetable stock) and bring to a simmer.
 Cook about 15 minutes, or until the carrots are tender.
 Remove from the heat and cool for a bit, then puree the soup in a blender until completely smooth.
-Stir in lemon juice and amaretto, if using, and taste for salt.
+Stir in lemon juice and taste for salt.

 - Serve the soup with a spoonful of pesto and sprinkle with remaining parsley leaves and almonds.

 Use any leftover pesto within a day or two, tossed with roasted vegetables or spread on a warm crostini.

 Hi there!
 I’m Karen, a mother of two and a professionally trained cook certified in holistic nutrition.